-The signals we use to compute the Oxygen Saturation percentage are generally very weak.
+The signals we use to capture the Oxygen Saturation percentage are generally very sensitive to light exposure and movement.
 These signals can very easily get distorted under any of the following conditions:

 - When the wristband isn't tight enough